Should you always use a VPN?

 Also, some unfair gamers attack other players to get them out of the game.
 This is called a DDoS attack or distributed denial of service.
 A VPN hides your IP address and personal data, securing you from cyber bullies and attacks.

+One more advantage relates to speed.
 Just like with streaming, some ISPs tend to limit speed for gamers.
 If that’s the case, a VPN will improve your speed and gaming experience.

 Should I leave my VPN on all the time?

 For the most part, yes, because your data should always be protected.
-VPNs are one of the best security tools on the market and are not that expensive, considering the value they bring.
+VPNs are some of the best security tools on the market and are not that expensive, considering the value they bring.
 VPNs ensure data protection from cybercriminals and secure browsing.
 As a result, this prevents advertisers or ISPs from accessing your browsing data.

 There also may be times when you need to turn your VPN off.
 That is when you want to access local sites or devices, such as streaming platforms or a printer.